-Asset lifecycle management covers an asset’s entire journey.
-It includes acquisition, deployment, maintenance, and disposal.
-By optimising each stage of the lifecycle, organisations can improve asset performance. extend their useful life and cut costs.
-Key functions include tracking asset procurement, scheduling maintenance, monitoring usage, and managing decommissioning.
-A strong asset lifecycle management approach boosts efficiency.
-It also aids decision-making and sustainable resource use.
+Asset lifecycle management encompasses an asset’s entire journey, including acquisition, deployment, maintenance, and disposal.
+By optimising each stage, organisations can enhance performance, extend asset lifespan, and reduce costs.
+Key functions include tracking procurement, scheduling maintenance, monitoring utilisation, and managing decommissioning.
+A robust lifecycle management approach not only improves operational efficiency, but also supports better decision-making and more sustainable use of resources.

 What are the asset lifecycle management functions?